Jags unsure of Ramsey's status; Bouye to play

 "It's always a concern when someone doesn't practice," coach Doug Marrone said.
 "We'll see how it goes.
 There's a lot of factors that come into it.
 There comes a point in time where we'll have to make a decision."

-Ramsey had three tackles and three pass breakups against the Texans and spent a lot of his time matched up with DeAndre Hopkins.
+Ramsey had three tackles and three pass breakups against the Texans and spent a lot of his time matched up with star wideout DeAndre Hopkins.

-If Ramsey does not play, it will be the first game he has missed since the Jaguars drafted him fourth overall in 2016.
+If Ramsey does not play, it will be the first game he has missed since the Jaguars drafted him fifth overall in 2016.
 Ramsey had surgery June 15 to repair a core muscle injury and began training camp on the physically unable to perform list.

-Colvin, who also began training camp on PUP because of a foot injury, has started 20 of the 33 games in which he has the past three seasons and had 121 tackles, five sacks, and nine pass breakups.
+Colvin, who also began training camp on PUP because of a foot injury, started 20 of the 33 games in which he has played and has 123 career tackles, five sacks and nine pass breakups.